salesforce/lwc-rfcs/text/0000-light-dom.md

 Template compiler, when compiling a template that belongs to a Light DOM component, should throw compiler errors when event listeners are found on `slot` elements or when `lwc:dom="manual"` directive is found.

-Currently, the template compiler has no context of the Javascript file and thus can't know whether the template being compiled is a Light DOM component template or a Shadow DOM component template.
+Currently, the template compiler has no context of the Javascript file and thus can't know whether the template being compiled is for a Light DOM component or a Shadow DOM component.

 To solve the above problem, the template in a Light DOM component, will have a special `macro` attribute at the root `<template>` tag.